pranjalverma/CLRS/README.md

 Nope.

 ### So is this repo useless then?
 Well, not quite, I do try my best to implement the best solution to a problem as best in C++ as possible.
-I research the question quite a bit before finalising on an answer and also post code regularly on [this amazing website](https://stackoverflow.com) and [this other amazing website](https://codereview.stackexchange.com) to ensure I'm not angrying the C++ Gods.
+I research the question quite a bit before finalising on an answer, websites like [this one](https://cs.stackexchange.com/help/on-topic) help a lot.
+I also post code regularly on [this amazing website](https://stackoverflow.com/help/on-topic) and [this other amazing website](https://codereview.stackexchange.com/help/on-topic) to ensure I'm not angrying the C++ Gods.

 TL;DR